lowderchris/setup-OS/README.md

 ### Install a few packages

-`wget` is a great tool for grabbing content from a web URL. `curl` is an alternative pre-loaded on macOS, but I can never recall the syntax.

-	brew install wget

-I’m a fan of the VIM text editor, so I’ll install that as well,
+I’m a fan of the VIM text editor, so that's almost an immediate install,

 	brew install macvim